-To bill Medicaid, providers shall ensure that their documentation is consistent with the requirements contained in this policy.
 The staff member who provides the service is responsible for accurately documenting the services billed to and reimbursed by Medicaid.
-Service and shift notes must meet the requirements of the DHHS Records
+Service and shift notes must meet the requirements of the DHHS Records Management and Documentation Manual.

-Management and Documentation Manual.
-Medication administration records (MAR) or electronic MARs must meet requirements of 10A NCAC 27G .0209 (c)(4).
+Medication administration records (MAR) or electronic MARs must meet requirements of 10A NCAC 27G .0209 (c)(4) or equivalent federally recognized tribal code or federal regulations.